 For travellers this is a much sought after destination.
 Particularly the part in Tanzania that is larger and provides ample opportunities to meet extraordinary animals, without a human being in sight.

-You can rent a car and drive around the national park.
-You will probably see less (a guide has hawk eyes), but the experience is completely different.
-Keep in mind that you are well prepared to go out, because if you get lost you might have a big problem.
+You can rent a car and drive around the national park by yourself.
+You will probably see less wildlife (a guide has hawk eyes), but the experience is entirely different.
+Remember that you must be well prepared to go out by yourself.
+If you get lost you might have a big problem.
 You can also hire a local guide who knows the way.
-And possibly help with spotting animals. it's your choice.
+And possibly help with spotting animals.

 It sounds dangerous, but walking safaris don’t result in very many casualties.
 Guides and park rangers know the animals well and will fire warning shots if they come too close.
 Worst case scenario, they will shoot the animal, but it hardly ever comes to that.
 Most of the animals are afraid of people on foot.